XTRAC, California Skin Institute’s Tool to Tame Psoriasis

 Proven Benefits of XTRAC for Psoriasis

 Here are the key benefits associated with XTRAC laser treatments for psoriasis.
 Results may vary.
-Please discuss your individual case with your CSI dermatologist.
+Please discuss your individual case with your California Skin Institute dermatologist.

 - The XTRAC laser can diminish the most visible symptoms of psoriasis, often significantly reducing the severity and length of a flare.